loxilb-io/loxilbdocs/docs/service-sharding.md

 </body>
 </html>
 ```
-For curious readers, they can further analyze where each service traffic is heading with tools like tcpdump !
+Curious readers can further analyze where each service traffic is heading with tools like tcpdump and left as an exercise !